Bandwidth/bandwidth.github.io/messaging/methods/messages/getMessages.md

 Note: This endpoint is in limited availability and is still in development.
 Changes should be expected.

+### URL Encoding For Query Parameters

+Most of the query parameters for this endpoint require URL encoding (exception being `messageId`s that include hyphens).
+Examples shown are the post encoded values, which is what this endpoint expects.

 ### Request URL

 <code class="post">GET</code>`https://messaging.bandwidth.com/api/v2/users/{accountId}/messages`